tagline: From openSUSE

 - Hack Week announcement in openSUSE News: https://news.opensuse.org/2013/03/26/hackweek-9-is-coming/

-The Prague SUSE office will hold a Hack Week kickoff meeting combined with an openSUSE 12.3 Release Party on March 28th 2013, see these announcements for details:
+The Prague SUSE office held a Hack Week kickoff meeting combined with an openSUSE 12.3 Release Party on March 28th 2013, see these announcements for details:

 - http://michal.hrusecky.net/2013/03/opensuse-12-3-release-party-v-praze/ (in Czech)